spandit812/docker-commands/swarm.md

   run this command on manager machine docker swarm join-token worker

-  then run the next suggested command on the worker.
+  then run the next suggested command on the worker. then this machine will work as worker machine of the master/manager machine.
 </pre>